SoftUni-Internal/interactive-content/EN/00-Final-Exam/02-Problem-03.md

 ## Output

-* All the output messages with the appropriate formats are described in the problem description
+* All the output messages and the appropriate formats are described in the problem description

 # Examples

-## Example 1
+## First Example

 ### Input